-Students must attend and actively participate in the mandatory biweekly seminar class during their first semester of interning, and at least 75% of the seminars (6 of 8 total seminars) must be attended in order for the student to pass the course.
-Time spent in the seminar every other week may be counted toward fulfillment of the internship hours.
-The Internship Coordinator will collect attendance at each seminar and will record earned class hours.
+Students must attend and actively participate in the mandatory biweekly seminar class (on-campus students) or participate in online lectures/discussion boards (online students) during their first semester of interning, and at 7 of the seminars must be attended (on-campus students) or at 75% of the online lectures/discussion boards must be participated in (online students) in order for the student to pass the course.
+Time spent in the seminar/participating in online lectures/discussion boards may be counted toward fulfillment of the internship hours.
+The Internship Coordinator will collect attendance/track participation and will record earned class hours.